lostsoul63b/NFL-Ratings/README.md

 _____
 ## Installation
 **PS2 / PCSX2**
- * Follow your current transfer method and use the game saves in the PS2 folders (Fran/Ros)
+ * Follow your current transfer method and use the game saves in the PS2 folders

 **PS3**
- * Follow your current transfer method and use the game saves in the PS3 folders (Fran/Ros)
+ * Follow your current transfer method and use the game saves in the PS3 folders

 **Xbox**
+ * Follow your current transfer method and use the game saves in the Xbox folders

+**Xemu**
- * Follow your current transfer method and use the game saves in the Xbox folders (Fran/Ros)
+ * Follow your current transfer method and use the game saves in the Xbox folders
 _____
 ## Credits
 *This file is a collaborative effort from the NFL2K5 Modding Community.
 Big Credit to LostsouL, BAD_AL, CujoMatty, egb11, seskid, JSK, SteelPro43, djsteveo627, nemo and anyone else who's helped contribute to this years Roster project.*